ikbal-e/TelephoneDirectory/README.md

  },
 ```

-At root directory of solution execute these  commands
+At the root directory of solution execute these  commands

 ```
 dotnet run --project .\src\Services\Contact\Contact.API\Contact.API.csproj